tflem/grocery_app/README.md

 > Just a simple grocery list application, which features or will feature the following:

-* Ruby on Rails 5
+* Ruby on Rails 5.2.1
-* HTML
+* HTML5
 * SASS
 * jQuery
 * PostgreSQL
 * Bootstrap 4

-Because making a weekly list with pen and paper has gotten rather painful.
+Because making a weekly list with pen and paper is painful.

 ## Setup